Data protection and disclaimer

 We offer you added value when processing your data.

 We use your data solely to provide services and to offer you added value (e.g. tailored offers, information and support).
-We therefore use your data only for the development, delivery, optimization and evaluation of our services or for maintaining customer relationships.
+We therefore only use your data for the development, delivery, optimization and evaluation of our services or for maintaining customer relationships.

 Your data will not be sold.